fchamroukhi/FLaMingos/README.md

 # **FLaMingoS**: **F**unctional **L**atent dat**A** **M**odels for cluster**ING** heterogene**O**us time-**S**eries

-flamingos is an open-source toolbox for the simultaneous clustering and segmentation of heterogeneous functional data (i.e time-series ore more generally longitudinal data), with original and flexible functional latent variable models, fitted by unsupervised algorithms, including EM algorithms.
+flamingos is an open-source toolbox (available in R and in Matlab) for the simultaneous clustering and segmentation of heterogeneous functional data (i.e time-series ore more generally longitudinal data), with original and flexible functional latent variable models, fitted by unsupervised algorithms, including EM algorithms.

 Our nice FLaMingoS are mainly: